apache/nuttx/configs/samd21-xplained/README.txt

      - This will reload the nuttx.elf file into FLASH

-JTAG
-====

-  I did all of the debug of the SAML21 Xplained using a Segger J-Link connected to the micro JTAG connector on board the SAML21 Xplained.
-  I used an Olimex ARM-JTAG 20-10 Adapter to connect the J-Link to the SAML21 Xplained.

-SAML21 Xplained Pro-specific Configuration Options
+SAMD21 Xplained Pro-specific Configuration Options
 ==================================================

     CONFIG_ARCH - Identifies the arch/ subdirectory.
 This should